A letter from our President/CEO Tom Feurig

 In Southwest Florida, All Goodwill Workers Earn More than Minimum Wage

 June 22, 2013

 Goodwill Industries has recently and understandably come under fire after a report on the NBC news program "Rock Center" about the Federal Government's Special Minimum Wage Certificate.
 The story may have given some viewers the false impression that all people with disabilities working for Goodwill earn less than the Federal minimum wage while its executives are personally profiting.
 This could not be further from the truth.

 Allow me to assure you that Goodwill Industries of Southwest Florida does not hold the Minimum Wage certificate.

-All of our 850+ employees earn over the Florida state minimum wage of $7.79 per hour.
-In fact, in spring of 2013, our organization conducted an extensive wage and salary survey to ensure that our employees in every position, including our leadership team, are earning a wage competitive with people in similar jobs across the region.
+All of our 850+ employees earn over the Florida state minimum wage.
+In fact, in spring of 2013, well before the "Rock Center" segment, our organization conducted an extensive wage and salary survey to ensure that our employees in every position, including our leadership team, are earning a wage competitive with people in similar jobs across the region.
 Hundreds of our employees have seen pay increases as a result of this study.